clojure-emacs/cider-decompile/README.md

 <kbd>M-x cider-decompile-ns-func [RET] myotherns.core/other-main [RET]</kbd>

 After the command was invoked, the buffer *decompiled* apears showing the bytecode of the function.

+Note: you may not decompile variables or macros.
+Pay attention on what you are decompiling: your function should be defined with `defn`.